Well, our discussion regarding this topic is dependent upon your subject matter -AND- the nature of the needs being considered!

 Ok, now that you have an adequate illustration of the context in which the learning experiences occurred; I can finally convey the concept as described in the title of this post.
 Well–one student in particular had not been to school (enough to complete …).
 It was discussed at “our team” meeting that the extent of truancy (in this case) may have been six years.
 It is sufficient to say that “our” … was a special needs student!

 Great, because I want to take this opportunity to tell you that “you” are responsible for the “safe keeping” of all work — “You must collect” & “You must distribute”.
-This is essential because “special needs” students will … the work of others (and they … sabotage their own efforts because of … fear of success … or a belief that they cannot possibly succeed.
+This is essential because “special needs” students may … the work of others (and they “may” sabotage their own efforts because of … fear of success … or a belief that they cannot possibly succeed).

-So, control the flow of ALL resources pending/completed and/or utilized!
+So, you must control the flow of ALL resources pending/completed and/or utilized!

 Back to the topic at hand–My special needs student came to class each day “scribbled out a logo” and told me — “that’s it”; it’s my design for …!
 I responded, let’s try another system.
 He (always) replied!
 That’s all I’m doing today!